private-attribution/draft/README.md

 draft is a project designed to help test [IPA](https://github.com/private-attribution/ipa) at scale.
 It contains 2 components:

 1. draft-server: a web front end and service that starts queries an displays logs from the MPC helper servers
-2. draft-sidecar: a sidecar back end API that runs next to the IPA binary on helper servers. this includes a CLI for setup and running.
+2. draft-sidecar: a sidecar back end API that runs next to the IPA binary on helper servers.
+This includes a CLI for setup and running.

 # Get started